YERRINATH/newsapi/README.md

 ## Code Structure

 - `api.html`: HTML file containing the structure of the web page.
-- `style.css`: CSS file for styling the web page.
+- `style.css`: CSS file for styling the web page as your preferences.
 - `api.js`: JavaScript file for fetching news, rendering articles, and handling infinite scrolling.

 ## Usage